ayayayase/wdprojrubidiumhutallapuga/README.md

 #### 2. Webpage 1 / The dress up game
 - This is where the user can customize their characters with a few different options.
-- Contains buttons for some parts of the character (Eyes, Mouth, Back Hair, Front hair, Top, Bottom, Shoes)
+- Contains buttons for some parts of the character (Face, Back Hair, Front hair, Top, Bottom, Shoes)

 #### 3. Webpage 2 / The dialogue options
 - This will display the created character, along with a dialogue box that will feature some dialogues using the user inputted name.
-- Contains buttons for different dialogue options including the name. ("Hello #name", "Hello I am #name", )
+- Contains buttons for different dialogue options including the name. ("Hello #name", "Hello I am #name", "My name is #name", and custom input too)

+### JS Incorporation